Drones & Aerial Activities - Quickstart guide

 • Land notification

-• If you are done with your flight or need to land for whatever reason, you need to click “Land” via the DSA Fly tool.
+• If you are done with your flight or need to land for whatever reason, you need to click “Land” via the DAA Fly tool.

 • Note that you can take-off and land as often as you want during your operation window.